rakutentech/engineering-blog/content/post/graceful-k8s-delpoyments/index.md

 At Rakuten we generally use to Kubernetes to run our services.
 Kubernetes enables us to operate robust systems at scale.
 However, Kubernetes is not perfect and in edge cases it may behave in unexpected ways.
 For example, during rolling deployments we expect no request failures --- a reasonable expectation, right?
 But when we ran functional tests during a deployment we noticed some requests failing --- to our surprise.
 After researching this for a while we learned that...

-> K8s will send traffic to terminating pods.
+> Kubernetes will send traffic to terminating pods.

-Even after starting the pod shutdown process, which includes sending a `TERM` signal to pod, k8s still sends new requests to the pod.
-Because there is no orchestration between k8s sending `TERM` signal and removing the pod from its service endpoint list.
+Even after starting the pod shutdown process, which includes sending a `TERM` signal to pod, Kubernetes still sends new requests to the pod.
+Because there is no orchestration between Kubernetes sending `TERM` signal and removing the pod from its service endpoint list.
 Those 2 operations can happen in any order, possibly with delay in between them.
 Yikes 😬.

-In this article, we explore the Kubernetes pod eviction mechanism and show different approaches to avoid these surprising errors in apps deployed with k8s.
+In this article, we explore the Kubernetes pod eviction mechanism and show different approaches to avoid these surprising errors in apps deployed with Kubernetes.

 ## Kubernetes Pod Termination Process